arafatm/arafatm.github.io/quotes.md

 @SahilBloom `The Persuasion Paradox Have you noticed that argumentative people rarely persuade anyone of anything?
 Persuasive people don’t argue—they observe, listen, and ask questions.
 Argue less, persuade more.
 Persuasion is an art that requires a paintbrush, not a sledgehammer.`
 @ndwignall `🔥🧠 Tip: Never worry in your head.
 If you must worry, do it on paper, literally transcribe your worries.
 Constrain your worry to the speed of writing and you’ll rob it of 90% of its power.`
-Adam Savage `Beyond that, there is no magic formula for getting started, I promise.
+Abraham Lincoln. `We can complain because rose bushes have thorns, or rejoice because thorns have roses.` Adam Savage `Beyond that, there is no magic formula for getting started, I promise.
 It merely requires that you participate in your world, that you pay attention to what interests you, that you follow the thrills they produce, and that you’re never afraid to go deep on them, to obsess over them, to dig through the bottom of the rabbit hole if necessary, and to find that great idea which has been waiting there for you all along.`
 Alan Watts `To cherish the ego is to cherish misery.` Anne Lamott `Almost everything will work again if you unplug it for a few minutes, including you.`